epidemicsound/frontend-coding-challenge/README.md

 Today, you'll work to build a small UI component with some expected behavior and requirements using HTML, JavaScript/TypeScript, and CSS.
 You may use any Web framework/library you like, but we encourage you to use React, our preferred frontend library here at Epidemic Sound.

-This live-coding exercise will be conducted in GitHub Codespaces.
-Your interviewer will guide you some brief set-up before providing you with today's interview question!

-GitHub Codespaces are cloud-based development environments built on top of Microsoft VSCode.
-If you're used to using VSCOde, or really any IDE, you'll feel right at home!
+This live-coding exercise will be conducted in GitHub Codespaces, which are cloud-based development environments integrated with Microsoft VSCode.
+If you're used to using VSCode, or really any IDE, you'll feel right at home!
 You can learn more about Codespaces [by clicking here](https://github.com/features/codespaces).

-## Set-up instructions
+## Set-up Instructions

-0. You've found this repository! 🥳
+You've already completed the very first step—finding this repository!
+Before we get started, please follow the instructions below to set-up your live-coding environment.

 1. Please log-in to your GitHub account, if you haven't already.
-2. Click the "Open in GitHub Codespaces" button to open this repository in a Codespace.
+2. Click the "Open in GitHub Codespaces" button at the bottom of this page to open this repository in a Codespace.
 3. Take a minute to get acquianted with the interface—we're here for questions if you need!
     1. On the left-hand side panel, select the "Run and Debug" tab, followed by the green play button "Start Debugging" to run the application.
-    2. Navigate to `src/Solution.jsx` and change some HTML content to verify that everything is working.
+    2. Navigate to `src/Solution.jsx`.
+In the browser preview, you should see some text that reads "Hello World".
     3. Verify everything is working as expected by changing some HTML content.
 Does hot reloading work?
+4. Share your screen in the meeting room (if in-person) or in the Google Meet (if remote) so that the interviewer can follow along as you work.
-4. You're ready to go!
+5. You're ready to go!
 Your interviewer will give you today's coding challenge prompt now.
 Best of luck!

-5. (optional) After receiving your coding challenge prompt, if you want to install any additional packages, libraries, or frameworks, you can do so in the console via `npm`.
+Questions?
+Please feel free to ask your interviewer for help!

+### Click Here

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=996838511)